Absentee owner surcharge

 When will the surcharge apply?

-Please note, the surcharge does not apply if your property is exempt from land tax or its site value is below the threshold.
+The surcharge does not apply if land is exempt from land tax or if the total taxable value of your land(s) is below the threshold of $250,000.

-Tell us if you’re an absentee owner
+Tell us if you are an absentee owner

 Changes to your absentee owner status